FannyHartmann-source/Schizothecium_strata/README.md

 In the section "Heterozygosity",  there are the input files and the customized scripts to define heterozygosity islands on autosomes in pseudohomothallic strains.

-In the section "TE", there are the customized scripts to compute transposable element density in overlapping 10 kb sliding windows for all long read assemblies.